We handle the hard infrastructure problems so you don’t have to.

 Even with the simple application caveats that we laid out, we think that is some pretty impressive performance.
 Performance that we are committed to maintaining as we continue to add functionality to Wallaroo.

 I mentioned earlier that our goal is to “provide correct results quickly.”
 The “correct” part of that statement is the most important part.
 Processing millions of events a second is only great if the results are accurate.
-We guarantee accurate results, even in the face of failure, by providing integrated managed state and exactly-once processing.
+We guarantee accurate results, even in the face of failure, by providing integrated managed state and effectively-once processing.

 Imagine a simple counting application.
 It takes in numbers and adds their value to its internal state.
 If we send in the values 5, 10, 15 and it runs without error, we would expect the final value to be 30.
 Errors do, however, happen.
 Imagine that we sent in 5 and 10 and then an error occurs.
 Further, we have only acknowledged that 5 was received and processed.
 What do we do?
 If we resend 10 and it was already processed, then our final value will be 40 instead of 30.
 If we don’t resend and it wasn’t processed, then our final value will be 20 instead of 30.